WILR96/WILR96.github.io/os-journal/week1.md

 ![Image showing me pinging the client PC from the server](/os-journal/img/week1/pingingClientFromServer.png)

 The IP address was made static using 'sudo nmtui' and changing the ipv4 configuration to a manual connection, where i could insert the desired ip, gateway, DNS provider.
+A static IP ensures consistent SSH access without needing to rediscover the device.

 Although the coursework brief references VirtualBox network settings, in my case the system is deployed on physical hardware rather than a virtual machine.
 The equivalent network configuration principles still apply, like static IP addressing, gateway definition, and SSH access from the workstation.

 ### Document System Specifications
 All commands have been run over ssh from my client machine to the server using the command line:

+Running uname -a on the server over SSH, this shows the kernel version and system architecture.
-![Running uname -a on the server over ssh](/os-journal/img/week1/unameServer.png)
+![Running uname -a on the server over ssh](/os-journal/img/week1/unameServer.png) Running free -h on the server over ssh, this shows total, used, and available RAM.
-![Running free -h on the server over ssh](/os-journal/img/week1/freeServer.png)
+![Running free -h on the server over ssh](/os-journal/img/week1/freeServer.png) Running df -h on the server over ssh.
+This shows the available and used storage across mounted filesystems.
-![Running df -h on the server over ssh](/os-journal/img/week1/dfServer.png)
+![Running df -h on the server over ssh](/os-journal/img/week1/dfServer.png) Running lsb_release -a on the server over ssh.
+This outputs the distribution name and release information.
 ![Running lsb_release -a on the server over ssh](/os-journal/img/week1/lsb_releaseServer.png)

+This week helped me understand that even something as basic as ping relies on security policies.
+I thought that there was a problem with the connection or a routing problem, but it was just a firewall filter on my windows machine.
+This helped my reinforce the need for good troubleshooting steps rather than making assumptions about the cause of a problem.